 Teamwork

-Many practitioners work closely with a wide range of other practitioners with benefits for patient care.
+Many practitioners work closely with a wide range of other practitioners and staff with benefits for patient care.
 In addition, practitioners who are employers are vicariously liable for the actions of their employees.
+Those practitioners also have obligations to their employees under employment and OH&S laws.

 Effective collaboration is a fundamental aspect of good practice when working in a team.
 The care of patients or clients is improved when there is mutual respect and clear communication as well as an understanding of the responsibilities, capacities, constraints and ethical codes of each other’s health professions.
 Working in a team does not alter a practitioner’s personal accountability for professional conduct and the care provided.
 When working in a team, good practice involves: